 After you add projects to a metrics scope, it takes about 60 seconds for changes to propagate through all Monitoring systems.
 Before you create a chart or alerting policy, wait at least 60 seconds.
 You might need to refresh the Google Cloud console page for the new metrics to be visible.

-After you remove a resource container from a metrics scope, the time-series data stored in that container can't be charted or monitored by the scoping project.
-Removing a container from a metrics scope doesn't change the configuration of charts, dashboards, alerting policies, uptime checks, or groups that you defined.
+After you remove a project from a metrics scope, the time-series data stored in that project can't be charted or monitored by the scoping project.
+Removing a project from a metrics scope doesn't change the configuration of charts, dashboards, alerting policies, uptime checks, or groups that you defined.
 However, the time series displayed on charts and the time series monitored by alerting policies might change.

-To remove resource containers from the metrics scope of the current project, do the following:
+To remove projects from a metrics scope, do the following:

-1. In the Google Cloud console, go to the Settings page:
+In the Google Cloud console, go to the settings Settings page:

 If you use the search bar to find this page, then select the result whose subheading is Monitoring.